Belal-Bari/04_File_Uploader-Backend_Project-/readme.md

 ### Prerequisites

 - [Node.js](https://nodejs.org/en/download/) (v14 or higher recommended)
-- A relational database supported by Prisma (SQLite used by default for quick setup)
+- A relational database supported by Prisma (PostgreSQL used by default for quick setup)
 - npm or yarn package manager

 ### Installation